Low-Compute Watermark Removal via Dual-Domain Natural Projection: Experimental Setup

 \section{Experimental Setup}

-{\bf Threat Model and Datasets.} We evaluate under a strict adversarial setting where the attacker is given access to only a single watermarked image $x_w$ per trial.
-No auxiliary clean images, watermark keys, or model access are available, reflecting a no-box, exemplar-free, and training-free threat regime.
-For training the frequency-domain UNet, we use the Stable Diffusion Prompts (SDP) dataset, restricted to clean images only.
-For training the UNet, we use 10k samples from MS-COCO 2017 dataset~\citep{lin2014microsoft} and SDP dataset, consisting of generative outputs paired with prompts, to capture the stylistic variety of real-world diffusion-based synthesis (total of 20k).
-For evaluation, we randomly select 500 clean images from each dataset and apply the target watermarking schemes to obtain their watermarked counterparts.
-All reported metrics are computed on these synthetically watermarked evaluation images.
-Note that the training and evaluation sets are disjoint, ensuring that the frequency-domain UNet never observes watermarked images during training.
+We evaluate \textsc{DAWN} under a strict adversarial setting where the attacker is given access to only a single watermarked image $x_w$ per trial.
+No auxiliary clean images, watermark keys, model parameters, or additional watermarked exemplars are available, reflecting a no-box, exemplar-free threat regime. \textsc{DAWN} uses a single frequency-domain UNet, which is trained \emph{once}, offline, on clean images only.
+Concretely, we construct a training set of 20k images: 10k samples from the MS-COCO 2017 dataset~\citep{lin2014microsoft} and 10k images from the Stable Diffusion Prompts (SDP) dataset, consisting of diffusion-generated outputs paired with prompts.
+For evaluation, we randomly select 500 clean images from each dataset, apply the target watermarking schemes to obtain their watermarked counterparts, and compute all reported metrics on these synthetically watermarked evaluation images.
+The training and evaluation sets are disjoint, ensuring that the frequency-domain UNet never observes watermarked images during training.